CoRRECT: A Deep Unfolding Framework for Motion-Corrected Quantitative R2* Mapping: Introduction

 \section{Introduction}

 The recovery of diagnostic-quality images from subsampled k-space measurements is fundamental in accelerated \emph{magnetic resonance imaging (MRI)}~\cite{Lustig.etal2007}.
 The recovery is often viewed as an \emph{inverse problem}, where the unknown image is reconstructed by combining the MRI forward model and a regularizer~\cite{Danielyan.etal2012, Elad.Aharon2006, Hu.etal2012, Rudin.etal1992}.
 Currently, the state-of-the-art methods for inverse problems are based on \emph{deep learning (DL)}~\cite{Knoll.etal2020, Lucas.etal2018, McCann.etal2017,ongie2020deep, Wang.etal2020}.
-Traditional DL methods are based on training \emph{convolutional neural networks (CNNs)} to map the measurements to the desired high-quality image. \emph{Deep model-based architectures (DMBAs)}, such as those based on \emph{plug-and-play priors (PnP)} and \emph{deep unfolding (DU)}, have recently extended traditional DL to neural network architectures that combine the MRI forward models and CNN regularizers~\cite{Zhang.Ghanem2018, Hauptmann.etal2018, Adler.etal2018, Aggarwal.etal2019, Hosseini.etal2019, Yaman.etal2020, Mukherjee.etal2021}.
+Traditional DL methods are based on training \emph{convolutional neural networks (CNNs)} to map the measurements to the desired high-quality image. \emph{Deep model-based architectures (DMBAs)}, such as those based on \emph{plug-and-play priors (PnP)} and \emph{deep unfolding (DU)}, have recently extended traditional DL to neural network architectures that combine the MRI forward models and CNN regularizers~\cite{Zhang.Ghanem2018, Hauptmann.etal2018, Adler.etal2018, Aggarwal.etal2019, Hosseini.etal2019, Yaman.etal2020, Mukherjee.etal2021}

-\emph{Quantitative MRI (qMRI)} refers to a class of techniques for quantifying the spatial distribution of biological tissue microstructural parameters from MRI data~\cite{Hernando.etal2012, Zhao.etal2016,Ulrich.Yablonskiy2016, Zhao.etal2017a, Wen.etal2018a, xiang2020quantitative, Kothapalli.etal2021, Roberts.etal2021}. qMRI scans are relatively slow due to their reliance on acquisition sequences that require a large number k-space samples.
-Additionally, recovered quantitative maps frequently suffer from undesirable imaging artifacts due to various sources of noise and corruption in the measurements.
-Three common sources of artifacts are the measurement noise, macroscopic $B_0$ magnetic field inhomogeneities, and involuntary physical motion of the object during signal acquisition.
-There is consequently a need for qMRI methods that can recover high-quality quantitative parameters from accelerated MRI data contaminated by measurement noise, field inhomogeneities, and motion artifacts.
+\emph{Quantitative MRI (qMRI)} refers to a class of techniques for quantifying the spatial distribution of biological tissue microstructural parameters from MRI data~\cite{Hernando.etal2012, Zhao.etal2016,Ulrich.Yablonskiy2016, Zhao.etal2017a, Wen.etal2018a, xiang2020quantitative, Kothapalli.etal2021, Roberts.etal2021}. \sub{qMRI scans are relatively slow due to their reliance on acquisition sequences that require a large number of k-space samples.} \sub{Recovered quantitative maps often suffer from undesirable imaging artifacts caused by measurement noise, macroscopic $B_0$ magnetic field inhomogeneities, and involuntary physical motion during signal acquisition.} There is consequently a need for qMRI methods that can recover high-quality quantitative parameters from accelerated MRI data contaminated by measurement noise, field inhomogeneities, and motion artifacts.